amanullahtariq/ParkingSpaceDetection/README.md

 # README #
-This project is maintain no longer if you want to access it please contact me and order to get insight of this project check out the presentation[http://www.slideshare.net/AmanullahTariq/parking-space-detect-70787242]
+This project is maintain no longer if you want to work or used it please [contact me](#contact).
+In order to get insight of this project check out the [presentation](http://www.slideshare.net/AmanullahTariq/parking-space-detect-70787242)

 * Quick summary